yehudastern/server-client-assighnment/README.md

-# AP
+## An assignment for the class advanced programming 1 by etgar and yehuda

-## test
+# Milestone 2

-- test
+## In this milestone we essentionally made a server and a client.
-- test
+## The client connects to the server (using tcl protocol).
-1. test
+## send the server a vector a distance method and a number in this form:
-2. test
+x1 x2 x3 ... xn MAN/AUC/CHB/CAN/MIN number
-an assignment for class advanced programming 1 - etgar and yehuda
+## and the server returns the distance method

-second assignment:
+# Milestone 1B

 compile: The program can be compiled using a Makefile.